fpvengineer/fun-hog/README.md

 `FUn HOg` is a 2-2.5" freestyle frame with removable arms.
 The current version is a pure x (1:1), but a lateral stretch is in the works.
 There are several configuration possible and the design is a classic "Blackout Box" format.
 No need for silly over engineering to generate sales.

 Wait, we are not interested in selling these frames.
 We may, we could, but honestly we got so and tired of all the shit out there on the market (way back in 2014) we decided to design and cut our own frames.

+Now the hype is worse, the noise is louder, and the intelligence behind frames lost a few more IQ points.
+We have no explaination as to why FPV si so fucked up, our best guess is that everyone is under the bridge hussing scotch guard.

 ## Configuration Range